-The sanctuary receives larger portion of water from rainfall and has limited or no chances of receiving discharges whatsoever from any of the industries or factories etc. Therefore the need for rigorous monitoring is not warranted.
-However as part of monitoring exercise, the water and soil has to be tested to have information on the quality of the same.
-The samples have to be analyzed at a standard water quality testing lab for the following parameters: Temperature, Conductivity, Ph, DO, Salinity, Turbidity and Ammonia, and Phosphorous.
+The sanctuary receives larger portion of water from the rainfall and has limited or no chances of receiving discharges what so ever from any of the industries or factories etc. therefore the need for rigorous monitoring is not warranted.
+However, as part of monitoring exercise the water and soil have to be tested to have information on the quality of the same.
+The samples have to be analyzed at a standard water quality testing lab for the following parameters: Temperature, Conductivity, Ph, DO, Salinity, Turbidity, Ammonia, and Phosphorous.